-Mr T bought the PPI policy in 1998.
-The policy cost Mr T 65p for each £100 he owed on his credit card.
+Mr W bought the PPI policy in 1998, in connection with a credit card the policy cost was 65p for each £100 Mr W owed on his credit card.
 If he'd successfully claimed on the policy, each month it would've paid out 10% of what he owed on the card for up to 12 months.

-The adjudicator thought that NewDay had mis-sold the policy and upheld Mr T's complaint.
+The adjudicator thought that NewDay had mis-sold the policy and upheld Mr W's complaint.
 NewDay didn't agree, so the complaint has been referred to me for a final decision.